rohitmurali8/football_computer_vision/README.md

   - Original images which are 1920 X 1080 are subject to post-processing to rescale to 1280 X 1280
   - 400 images from the dataset are annotated with the required classes
   - Ball detection is challenging because of small size and cluttered background so appropriate images are selected so that the detector can locate the ball in challenging conditions
+  - This is also the reason why the images are resized to 1280 X 1280 and not 640 X 640 because at 640 X 640 the ball will have very few pixels on it for accurate detection
 - **Tracking**
   - Track movement of the detected objects using ByteTrack
 - **Team Classification**